jpcastanoo/aws-open-data-dendritic-consortium/README.md

 ## About
 The Dendritic Consortium dataset challenges the traditional soma-centric view of neurons by focusing on the active computational role of dendrites.
 This paradigm shift is supported by combining data across molecular, structural, functional, and computational approaches.

-Data is collected using state-of-the-art neuroscience methods across six leading research laboratories from renowned institutions: Michael Lin's lab at Stanford University, Rafael Yuste's lab at Columbia University, Jayeeta Basu's lab at New York University, Elly Nedivi's lab at MIT, Jeff Lichtman's lab at Harvard University, and Idan Segev's lab at the Hebrew University of Jerusalem.
+Data is collected using state-of-the-art neuroscience methods across six leading research laboratories: Michael Lin's lab at Stanford University, Rafael Yuste's lab at Columbia University, Jayeeta Basu's lab at New York University, Elly Nedivi's lab at MIT, Jeff Lichtman's lab at Harvard University, and Idan Segev's lab at the Hebrew University of Jerusalem.

-## Data
+---

-### Overview
+### Data Overview
-- **Modalities**: Voltage imaging, optogenetics, patch-clamp electrophysiology, synaptic mapping, proteomics, electron microscopy (EM), computational modeling.
+- **Modalities**: Voltage and calcium imaging, electrophysiology data, synaptic mapping, proteomics, electron microscopy (EM), computational modeling.
 - **Species**: Mouse (Baz1a pyramidal neurons in V1), Hydra vulgaris (endoderm neurons).
 - **Size**: Approx. 50–100 TB, growing at ~30 TB/year.
 - **File formats**: TIFF, HDF5, GBK, ABF, PNG, PY, MAT, CSV, JSON, HOC, PKL, ASC/SWC.